wp-plugins/gwolle-gb/readme.txt

 For the licences regarding the use of reCAPTCHA you may ask the authors.

-= Todo list =
+= Coming Soon =

-The current todolist is slowly getting shorter.
+These features are planned.
+There is no particular timeframe or order for when it will be added.
 If you do have a feature request, please post it on the support forum.

 * More translations (send them in).
 * Editor: Add options to change the date.